dondealban/14n121e/content/post/2023/01-29-random-notes-from-edx-sar-hazards-course/index.md

 {{< figure src="microwave_spectrum-s.jpg" title="An image of the electromagnetic spectrum that explains the weather-independence of radar imaging." >}}

 This is a fantastic graphic showing the "radar window" where imaging radar systems utilise a window of high atmospheric transmittance to achieve surface imaging capabilities even during cloud cover.
 In contrast, notice the variable atmospheric opacities for the visible/optical and shorter infrared wavelengths, and the poor transmittance thereof of other parts of the EM spectrum such as the gamma/x/ultraviolet rays, most of the longer infrared signals, and long-wavelength radio waves.
-The image would be a good addition in my slidedeck for future talks on the topic.
+The image would be a good addition in my slidedeck for future talks on the topic too.

+#### On geometric distortions in SAR images.

+{{< figure src="foreshortening-layover-shadow.png" title="The typical geometric distortions in SAR images due to the oblique observation geometry inherent to all imaging radar systems." >}}

+{{< figure src="match-image-distortions-to-sar-samples.png" title="Well, it seems I did well on visually matching the image distortions to the respective SAR image samples." >}}